 This trend is only expected to keep growing.
-For instance, in the U.S., retail social commerce sales are estimated to rise by 34.8% to \$36.09 billion in 2021, representing 4.3% of all retail eCommerce sales.
+For instance, in the U.S., retail social commerce sales are expected to reach between \$100 billion and \$107 billion in 2025.

 Social commerce is a streamlined sales funnel that takes customers from Internet search to purchase; giving you the opportunity to engage at every point of the sales process.